jxbang94/Website-main/README.md

 This website was made to bring awareness and provide resources to people who either suffer from gaming addiciton or want to find out more information regarding gaming addiciton.

-This website was created by Hannah Lee and Jsaon Bang.
+This website was created by Hannah Lee and Jasonn Bang.

 Links: